KaniuBillows/traitor/docs/README.md

 `id:`
 just put the value that [Create](#Create-a-Job) returned.

-the body allows these fields as follows:

-- `name`
-- `cron` set the cron expression.Effective for timing job
-- `description`
-- `execAt` effective for delay job,it's timeStamp
-- `script`

 **enable is true**:
 server would judge whether the operating conditions are met.